leios/gpu-handbook/src/content/intro.md

 3. **The GPU ... is built to solve a lot of ... operations at the same time**: This means that we need to actively think about what each computational core of the GPU is doing in parallel.

 I have often said that research in computational science mirrors research in computer graphics.
-Computer graphics researchers generally work on hardware and software tooling for GPUs -- small, parallel devices that can fit on a modern motherboards.
+Computer graphics researchers generally work on hardware and software tooling for GPUs -- small, parallel devices that can fit on modern motherboards.
 Computational scientists generally work on hardware and software tooling for supercomputers -- large, parallel networks of computers strung together to solve difficult problems.
-In a sense, both groups have been attempting to do the same thing: break up complex tasks into simpler ones so they run better on parallel hardware.
+In a sense, both groups have been attempting to do the same thing: break up complex tasks into simpler ones so they make better use of parallel hardware.
 Eventually, the two forces met and General Purpose GPU (GPGPU) computing was born.
 Nowadays, the fastest supercomputers in the world use GPUs for computation.
 It's pretty clear that the GPU does more than "just graphics."